New to Orienteering?

 • Red courses are technically difficult and require very good navigation skills and the use of a compass.

-• Some events also offer purple courses.
-These courses have the same degree of navigational complexity as red courses, but are shorter and less physically demanding.
+• Purple courses have the same degree of navigational complexity as red courses, but are shorter and less physically demanding.
+These are generally targeted at older orienteers.

 We generally suggest that new orienteers do a white course or a yellow course as their first course.
 You are always welcome to complete a second course free of charge.